mikearango/deeplearning.ai/01_neural-nets-and-dl/README.md

 # Neural Networks and Deep Learning

-Course 1 of the DL specialization
+Notes for course 1 of the DL specialization